ronylee11/Name-Generator-Program/Name-Generator-Program/README.md

 # Name-Generator-Program
-A program that generates name
+A python program that generates name